 Where else can I visit heritage locations in the UAE?

-Historians can explore several museums and ancient sites in the emirates.
-For example, historical venues in Sharjah include the Sharjah Al Hisn Museum, among others.
-Those who are in the capital must visit the heritage sites in Abu Dhabi and Al Ain, like Qasr Al Hasn Fort and Jebel Hafeet Tombs.
+There are several museums and ancient sites that historians can explore in the emirates.
+For example, historical venues in Sharjah include the Sharjah Al Hisn Museum among others.
+Those who are in the capital and visit the heritage sites in Abu Dhabi and Al Ain like Qasr Al Hasn Fort and Jebel Hafeet Tombs.

 That’s a wrap on our review of UNESCO heritage sites in the UAE.
 Which is your favourite?
 Let us know in the comments section below.
 We’d love to hear from you.